 You can install several TeamCity agents on the same machine if the machine is capable of running several builds at the same time.
 However, we recommend running a single agent per (virtual) machine to minimize builds cross-influence and making builds more predictable.
 When installing several agents, it is recommended to install them under different OS users so that user-level resources (like Maven/Gradle/NuGet local artifact caches) do not conflict.

 TeamCity treats all agents equally regardless of whether they are installed on the same or on different machines.

 When installing several TeamCity build agents on the same machine, consider the following:

 The builds running on such agents should not conflict by any resource (common disk directories, OS processes, OS temp directories).

 Depending on the hardware and the builds' specifics, you may experience degraded building performance.
 Ensure there are no disk, memory, or CPU bottlenecks when several builds are run at the same time.

 Preferably, agents should run under different OS users.

 After having one agent installed, you can install additional agents by following the regular installation procedure (see an exception for the Windows service below), but make sure that:

 Values for the

-Usually, for a new agent installation you can just copy the directory of the existing agent to a new place with the exception of its
+Usually, for a new agent installation you can just copy the directory of the existing agent to a new place except its

 system directories.
 Then, modify